lynzrand/issual/README.md

 ## Known Issues

-- There is no visible delete button for single todos
+- There is no visible delete button in IssualTodoView
-- Delete button for Categories do not work
 - Todos cannot migrate from category to category
 - No actrual tag support is avaliable